Compagnie Générale Transatlantique: Artistic decoration

 The CGT, being far away from major migratory routes, and restricted in the development of its ships by the size of the port of Le Havre, was not really able to benefit from the financial windfall from emigrants, as the German and British companies did.
-The company therefore specialized in wealthy passengers, who quickly become its main target.
-At the beginning of the 19th century, the company's liners thus developed a reputation for being sumptuous ships, where a French art of living reigned supreme, accompanied by gastronomy and adapted wine lists.
+The company therefore specialized in wealthy passengers, who quickly became its main market.
+At the beginning of the 19th century, the company's liners thus developed a reputation for being sumptuous ships, where the French art of living — especially gastronomy and wine — reigned supreme.
 SS France of 1912 was the first to truly benefit from this reputation.
-Its particularly sumptuous decoration (even loaded, compared to its British rivals), was inspired by great works of French architecture: castles, mansions, etc. In addition, there are copies of famous works of art, which gave to the ship the nickname "Versailles of the Atlantic."
+Its particularly sumptuous decoration (even loaded, compared to its British rivals), was inspired by great works of French architecture: castles, mansions, etc. In addition, there were copies of famous works of art, which gave to the ship the nickname "Versailles of the Atlantic."
 This level of decoration had already been successful on SS La Provence, SS La Savoie, and SS La Lorraine.

-With the 1920s, and SS Paris, the style evolved.
+In the 1920s, on SS Paris the style evolved.
 The Art Deco style began to appear, without completely replacing the decorations of the Belle Époque.
-The amount of services offered to passengers were increasing.
-The ship offered them a cinema and dancing events.
-The ship underwent a major overhaul in 1929, following a fire, which allowed her to bring her style up to date. stood out much more; it was designed as a ship to represent the architecture of its time.
+The number of services offered to passengers — such as movies and dance events — were increasing.
+The ship underwent a major refit in 1929, following a fire, which allowed its style to be updated.
+SS Île-de-France stood out much more; it was designed as a ship to represent the architecture of its time.
 Great French architects and decorators are thus invited to fill the spaces of the ship, which were larger than usual.
-Moreover, the long career of the ship allows it to carry multiple different styles.
+Moreover, the long career of the ship allowed it to carry multiple different styles.
 Once again, the facilities offered on board were multiple: panoramic café, boxing ring, chapel, etc.